 Now that you have a goal, who should you target?
 On Facebook, you can target people who have ‘liked’ your page, or focus on audience characteristics, such as gender, age, and interests.

 In the budget and scheduling section, decide how much you want to spend on your ad and how long it will run.
-You can also choose whether to pay per day or set a lifetime budget for your ad campaign.
+You can also choose whether to pay per day or set a lifetime budget for your ad fundraiser.

 4. Collect quality photos that will tell your story